Noob-can-Compile/noob-can-compile/_posts/2021-04-14-making-autonomous-vehicles-robust-with-active-learning-federated-learning-v2x-communication.markdown

 Also, with edge computing, it’s important to have reasonable energy consumption with sufficient computing power.
 And as far as V2X communication is concerned, it is in the early stages, tackling the problems such as latency, bandwidth, reliability of the network issues and security from various attacks like DoS and distributed DoS (DDoS) attacks.
-Further heavy research is needed for reducing the model complexity and maintaining the accuracy of the model.
 Although performing federated learning and updating parameters over V2X seem possible, the parameters need to be quantised before sending over the network.
 Parameter quantisation will lead to the robustness of models from quantisation error.
 The wireless channel quality should be considered for convergence time of the model that includes the computation time on local edge